IBM-Bluemix-Docs/containers/cs_cli_devtools.md

 ## API commands
 {: #api_commands}

-### bx cs api-key-info CLUSTER
+### {[bxcs]} api-key-info CLUSTER
 {: #cs_api_key_info}

 View the name and email address for the owner of the IAM API key in an {{site.data.keyword.containershort_notm}} region.

 The Identity and Access Management (IAM) API key is automatically set for a region when the first action that requires the {{site.data.keyword.containershort_notm}} admin access policy is performed.
 For example, one of your admin users creates the first cluster in the `us-south` region.
 By doing that, the IAM API key for this user is stored in the account for this region.
-The API key is used to order resources in IBM Cloud infrastructure (SoftLayer), such as new worker nodes or VLANs.
+The API key is used to order resources in {[softlayer]}, such as new worker nodes or VLANs.

-When a different user performs an action in this region that requires interaction with the IBM Cloud infrastructure (SoftLayer) portfolio, such as creating a new cluster or reloading a worker node, the stored API key is used to determine if sufficient permissions exist to perform that action.
+When a different user performs an action in this region that requires interaction with the {[softlayer]} portfolio, such as creating a new cluster or reloading a worker node, the stored API key is used to determine if sufficient permissions exist to perform that action.
 To make sure that infrastructure-related actions in your cluster can be successfully performed, assign your {{site.data.keyword.containershort_notm}} admin users the **Super user** infrastructure access policy.
 For more information, see [Managing user access](cs_users.html#infra_access).

 If you find that you need to update the API key that is stored for a region, you can do so by running the [bx cs api-key-reset](#cs_api_key_reset) command.
 This command requires the {{site.data.keyword.containershort_notm}} admin access policy and stores the API key of the user that executes this command in the account.

-**Tip:** The API key that is returned in this command might not be used if IBM Cloud infrastructure (SoftLayer) credentials were manually set by using the [bx cs credentials-set](#cs_credentials_set) command.
+**Tip:** The API key that is returned in this command might not be used if {[softlayer]} credentials were manually set by using the [bx cs credentials-set](#cs_credentials_set) command.

 <strong>Command options</strong>: